Superman 64: Legacy

-Statements regarding Superman 64 as one of the worst video games of all time have persisted in later years.
-The game has appeared on all-time worst lists from various publications, including Electronic Gaming Monthly (2013), The Guardian (2015), SVG.com (2020), and topped the lists of GameSpy (2004) and GameTrailers (2006).
+Statements regarding Superman 64 as one of the worst video games of all time have persisted in later years, including one of the worst highly-anticipated video games.
+The game has appeared on all-time worst lists, overall and in the categories of superhero adaptations and N64 titles, from various publications, including Electronic Gaming Monthly (2013), The Guardian (2015), SVG.com (2020), and topping lists of GameSpy (2004), GameTrailers (2006), and Den of Geek (2024).
 It has also appeared on worst-of-decade lists from Filter and Nintendo Power.
 It continues to be recognized as the all-time worst of the Superman video games, which are generally not well received.

 As of 2017, Superman 64 holds the Guinness World Record for the lowest-rated superhero game, citing its Gamerankings aggregate score of 22.9%.
 In a report from 2018, The Guardian noted, "Superman 64 has cultivated a fanbase of curious masochists eager to see how bad it really is.
 Twitch and YouTube host plenty of videos dedicated to the anti-glory of Superman 64, some of them created by people who were barely born when it was released."
 Superman 64 ranked number 11 in an Uproxx list of the top 100 Nintendo 64 games, based on 250,849 user ratings from various websites.
 Publication writer Derrick Rossignol expressed confusion over the ranking: "I attribute that to users ironically giving the game many positive ratings over the years.
 Thankfully, though, those shenanigans don't seem prevalent in the data, and Superman is the only notable head-scratcher that I noticed."